onmyway133/Swiftlane/Documentation/Tasks/UpdateSimulator.md

  ## Configure simulator appearance

-`UpdateSimulator` can be used to configure the simulator appearance (such as before taking screenshots)
+`UpdateSimulator` can be used to configure a simulator's status bar appearance (such as before taking screenshots)

  ```swift
 let destination = Destination(